-We use the For Next Loop method to loop through each of the worksheets in the Excel workbook, and enter the name of the worksheet into the newly created ‘List Of Worksheets’.
-The worksheet name is placed in the cell reference of Cell(x, 1).
-This refers to Row 1 to begin as we have declared that x = 1, and Column 1.
-Every time excel loops through each worksheet the Row value of 1 increases by 1.
+We use the For Next Loop method to loop through each of the worksheets in the Excel workbook and enter the Worksheet’s name into the newly created ‘List Of Worksheets’.
+Then, Excel inserts the worksheet name in the cell reference of Cell(x, 1).
+This is the reference to Row 1 as we have declared that x = 1, and Column 1.
+Thus, every time Excel loops through each Worksheet, the Row value of 1 increases by 1.
 Subsequently, each worksheet name is placed in the next row cell down from the previous one.

 Ending The Macro.

-The routine then ends with the End Sub piece of code.
-This was already entered into the module for us when started the type the name of the Macro.
+The routine then ends with the End Sub piece of code that was already entered into the module for us when we started to type the name of the Macro.